 Sales have started rising significantly since 2016, as this is the year when investments in the legal cannabis industry were the most significant, totaling up to 477.96 million dollars.

 23. California had the biggest market for marijuana in 2018, with a value of 5.6 billion dollars.

 New York was in second place, with a value of 2.3 billion dollars, and Washington wasn’t too far behind, with a value of $2.2 billion.
 The market with the lowest value of 40.2 million dollars was in Wyoming.

-24. Cannabis retails taxes are expected to rise to 1.8 billion US dollars.
+24. Cannabis statistics show that retails taxes are expected to rise to 1.8 billion US dollars.

 25. An ounce of the highest-quality weed was most expensive in the district of Columbia in 2018.

 The average price in the District of Columbia was 600 USD for an ounce of high-quality weed, making it by far the most expensive state.
 Illinois was in second place with $354 per ounce, while Oregon was the least expensive state, with weed costing 200 dollars per ounce.